ayushsachdeva1/Instance_Level_Image_Retrieval_Benchmarking/README.md

 ## Code
 Unfortunately, repositories with code for the models are massive leading to inconvenience while combining them on github.
 So this repository will only contain files from the different repositories which are changed for finetuning or to work the amur dataset.

+There are READMEs in each of the folders explaining how to make the necessary changes to finetune and run inference using these models.

 Note: For all code, we assume that the amur dataset is in a scratch folder at the location, /scratch/as216/amur/.